-As part of the YouTube Partner Program, you'll be eligible to tap into multiple revenue streams, as long as they're available in your country, and you meet the proper criteria.
-You'll also have access to creator support and the Copyright Match Tool.
+As part of the YouTube Partner Program, you're eligible to tap into multiple revenue streams, as long as they're available in your country/region, and you meet the criteria.
+You also have access to creator support and the Copyright Match Tool.
 You can learn more about the program, how it works, and how to apply here.

 Monetizing a YouTube Music Channel

 Whether you're a label, publisher, distributor, or an independent musician, YouTube can help you reach more fans and add revenue.
 Learn more about how YouTube can help you make money with your music through ads, subscriptions, and other revenue sources here.
 Learn more about scalable tools and strategies to deliver your music and manage your digital rights on YouTube here.

 Super Chat and Super Stickers are ways for creators to connect with fans during live streams and Premieres.
 Fans can buy Super Chats to highlight their message within live chat or Super Stickers to get an animated image that surfaces in live chat.
 If you’re eligible, learn more about how to turn on Super Chat or Super Stickers and how you can manage these features.

 Super Thanks lets creators earn revenue from viewers who want to show extra gratitude for their Shorts and long-form videos.
 Fans can buy a one-time animation and post a colorful, customizable comment in the video or Short’s comment section.
 If you’re eligible, learn how to turn on and manage Super Thanks for your channel.

 Channel memberships allow viewers to join your channel through monthly payments and get members-only perks like badges, emoji, and other benefits.
 If you’re eligible, learn more about how to turn on memberships and how you can manage memberships for your channel.